Elinora014/Carsharing-Reports-with-SQL-Queries/README.md

 - Data Dictionary md: Documentation describing the structure and contents of each table in the dataset.
 - README md: This file provides an overview of the repository and instructions for accessing and using the SQL queries.

-Click 👉here👈to view this files.
+Click 👉[here](https://drive.google.com/drive/folders/1JO1KyimWUjkI6t9WCxh9t8E-BDCoCzyF?usp=sharing) 👈to view this files.

 # SQL Queries